Zeekeee-71/PetCoin-Solidity/README.md

 ## 📊 Governance and Access

-PETAI holders receive **Access Tiers** based on their USD-equivalent holdings using Uniswap TWAP pricing.
+CNU holders receive **Access Tiers** based on their USD-equivalent holdings using Uniswap TWAP pricing.
 These tiers can unlock app features, community tools, or governance votes in future phases.

 | Tier     | Threshold (USD) |
 | -------- | --------------- |